ryandotfurrer/ryanfurrer-blog-v1/content/pages/blog/simple-javascript-theme-toggle.md

 ## Introducing ezToggle

-This past weekend I created ezToggle - a simple way to add a theme toggle to your website using HTML, CSS, and basic JavaScript.
+This past weekend I created [ezToggle](https://eztoggle.netlify.app/) (has since been archived and no longer maintained/updated) - a simple way to add a theme toggle to your website using HTML, CSS, and basic JavaScript.

 This is my first JavaScript success story but, for those of you that are looking for a simple way to add a light/dark theme toggle to your site this might be it!